2-bee/2-bee.github.io/_features/02-analysis.md

 ### **Around the world**
 How beehives are distributed in the world, which countries are the best when it comes to beehives?
 Below we present the top 10 countries, both for number of beehives and for the ratio (number of beehives in country / total surface area of country).
+For easier comparison the values are normalized a scale between 0 and 1.

 ------
 {% include top10.html %}